flarnrules/towers/collections/2-proto_towers/README.md

 Sometimes there will be prizes for people who answer questions based on descriptions in the Proto Towers.
 Prizes can be anything I want to give at the time.
 Usually will be nfts from my personal collection.
 All prize winners at minimum earn a whitelist spot.
 I'll track the whitelist spots from prizes here (for now).
 Prizes will be limited to a number of individuals.
-Usually 5 or 10.
+Range of 1 through 10 winners.

 ## Special 1 - Red Giant Sheds Its Outer Shell
 10 winners total
+memo 'congrats on your big win 🌃🌆🌇🏙️'

 1. @ajk_ajk - stars13nyn5v2mxv8cs6nj0khrxy9wkmw7ry0cuzrvg3 (156) ✅
 2. @Captain_Jinxto - stars1mqypstgwxah7mnw2dqh25g9f3qq55zg9g9650z (158) ✅
-3. @cosmochiller - stars13ml8ncuzcecwq5mxpk2n3lef8pckr588va6kkw (162)
+3. @cosmochiller - stars13ml8ncuzcecwq5mxpk2n3lef8pckr588va6kkw (162) ✅
-4. @Ijon1337 - stars168qsl9q8ltxhj48lrpwxh3q4wyue2nk8ykc4yq (163)
+4. @Ijon1337 - stars168qsl9q8ltxhj48lrpwxh3q4wyue2nk8ykc4yq (163) ✅
-5.
+5. @votor1337 - stars13ml8ncuzcecwq5mxpk2n3lef8pckr588va6kkw (167) ✅